pymupdf/PyMuPDF/docs/textwriter.rst

   2. If you need different colors / transpareny, you must create a separate TextWriter.
 Whenever you determine the color should change, simply append the text to the respective TextWriter using the previously returned :attr:`last_point` as position for the new text span.
   3. Appending items or text boxes can occur in arbitrary order: only the position parameter controls where text appears.
   4. Font and fontsize can freely vary within the same TextWriter.
 This can be used to let text with different properties appear on the same displayed line: just specify *pos* accordingly, and e.g. set it to :attr:`last_point` of the previously added item.
-  5. You can use the *pos* argument of :meth:`TextWriter.fillTextbox` to indent the first line, so its text may continue any preceeding one in a continuous manner.
+  5. You can use the *pos* argument of :meth:`TextWriter.fill_textbox` to indent the first line, so its text may continue any preceeding one in a continuous manner.
   6. MuPDF does not support all fonts with this feature, e.g. no Type3 fonts.
-Starting with v1.18.0 this can be checked via the font attribute :attr:`Font.isWritable`.
+Starting with v1.18.0 this can be checked via the font attribute :attr:`Font.is_writable`.